 TGbe Editor to change the two paragraphs in P539L1 and in P539L25 into 7 paragraphs as follows in Subclause 35.3.12.4 (Traffic Indication) in TGbe D3.0: (#15083)

-An AP affiliated with an AP MLD shall include the Multi-Link Traffic Indication element (see 9.4.2.315 (Multi-Link Traffic Indication element)) in a Beacon frame it transmits if at least one of the associated non-AP MLD has successfully negotiated a TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) with the AP MLD for DL or bidirectional traffic and not all TIDs are mapped to all enabled links and the AP MLD has buffered BU(s) with TID(s) that are not mapped to all the enabled links for the non-AP MLD(s).
+An AP affiliated with an AP MLD shall include the Multi-Link Traffic Indication element (see 9.4.2.315 (Multi-Link Traffic Indication element)) in a Beacon frame it transmits if (#15083)all the following conditions are met:

+(#15083)At least one of the associated non-AP MLD has successfully negotiated a TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) with the AP MLD for DL or bidirectional traffic and not all TIDs are mapped to all enabled links

+(#15083)The AP MLD has buffered BU(s) with TID(s) that are not mapped to all the enabled links for the non-AP MLD(s).

 The Multi-Link Traffic Indication element includes Per-Link Traffic Indication Bitmap subfield(s) in the Per-Link Traffic Indication Bitmap List field.
-The Per-Link Traffic Indication Bitmap subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or STA(s), starting from the bit number k of the traffic indication virtual bitmap.
+The Per-Link Traffic Indication Bitmap subfield(s) corresponds to the AID(s) of the non-AP MLD(s) or (#16528)non-MLD non-AP STA(s), starting from the bit number k of the traffic indication virtual bitmap.
 The AID Offset subfield of the Multi-Link Traffic Indication Control field of the Multi-Link Traffic Indication element contains the value k.
-The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Partial Virtual Bitmap subfield of the TIM element that corresponds to the AID(s) of the non-AP MLD(s) or STA(s).
+The order of the Per-Link Traffic Indication Bitmap subfield(s) follows the order of the bits that are set to 1 in the Partial Virtual Bitmap subfield of the TIM element that corresponds to the AID(s) of the non-AP MLD(s) or (#16529)non-MLD non-AP STA(s).

 If a non-AP MLD has successfully negotiated a TID-to-link mapping with an AP MLD with a nondefault mapping, the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID that is equal to i on which a non-AP STA of the non-AP MLD is operating shall be set to 1 if the AP MLD has buffered BU(s) with TID(s) that are mapped to that link or MMPDU(s) for that non-AP MLD, otherwise the bit shall be set to 0.

+If a non-AP MLD is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) or all TIDs are mapped to all enabled links, the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID equals to i on which a non-AP STA affiliated with the non-AP MLD is operating may be set to 1 to indicate to the non-AP MLD a link on which buffered BU(s) should be retrieved.

 The Bitmap Size subfield of the Multi-Link Traffic Indication Control field should be set to m, where m is equal to the largest link ID value minus the smallest link ID value amongst the bits that are set to 1 in the Per-Link Traffic Indication Bitmap subfield(s).

-If a non-AP MLD is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) or all TIDs are mapped to all enabled links, the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID equals to i on which a non-AP STA affiliated with the non-AP MLD is operating may be set to 1 to indicate to the non-AP MLD a link on which buffered BU(s) should be retrieved.
+A non-AP MLD that successfully negotiated a TID-to-link mapping with an AP MLD and not all TIDs are mapped to all enabled links shall determine which AP has buffered BU(s) with TID(s) by interpreting a Multi-Link Traffic Indication element.

 An example of the construction of the Multi-Link Traffic Indication element is shown in Figure 35-22 (Example of Multi-Link Traffic Indication element construction).
-A non-AP MLD that successfully negotiated a TID-to-link mapping with an AP MLD and not all TIDs are mapped to all enabled links shall determine which AP has buffered BU(s) with TID(s) by interpreting a Multi-Link Traffic Indication element.